filipecancio/filipecancio/README.md

 My name is **Filipe Cancio** you can see my Resume ✨[here](https://github.com/filipecancio/filipecancio/releases/latest)✨ but here on my profile you will already find a lot of information about my work.

+## About me
+I am a Software Engineer working as a Senior Android Developer for **AccessPlay**, **Dactive** and others application companies as a freelancer.
+I worked for 4 years with Kotlin and android technologies and I love all the solutions for Mobile development.
+I have a lot of projets but not only for phones.
+Here on my GitHub you will find, phython projects, sites with ReactJS, NodeJS apis, computer programs with KMS and others stuffs.
+If want to know more about my personal lifestyle you can follow me on my [instagram](https://www.instagram.com/cancitoo/), [x](https://x.com/cancitoo) or [LinkedIn](https://www.linkedin.com/in/filipecancio/)

 [![GitHub release (latest by date)](https://img.shields.io/badge/resume-pdf-green?colorA=171717&colorB=000000&style=for-the-badge)](https://github.com/filipecancio/filipecancio/releases/latest)
 [![cancio-dev](https://img.shields.io/badge/cancio--dev-website-green?colorA=61c265&colorB=4CAF50&style=for-the-badge)](https://cancio.dev/)
 [![Dev Panic](https://img.shields.io/badge/dev--panic-channel-green?colorA=ef5350&colorB=d32f2f&style=for-the-badge)](https://www.youtube.com/channel/UC3kZydNxohr7-PHniplgC1Q)